nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ==================================================================================================== -->
 <div id="{{ slugify("SDLC Process Models: Basics") }}">

 Broadly speaking, there are two approaches to doing a software project.
-Those two approaches are also highly relevant to the way this module is run, and how it is different from most SE modules elsewhere.
+Those two approaches are also highly relevant to the way this course is run, and how it is different from most SE courses elsewhere.

-Let's learn about those two approaches early so that we can better understand how this module works.
+Let's learn about those two approaches early so that we can better understand how this course works.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("SDLC Process Models: XP/Scrum") }}" >